jesperp/tone-demo/README.md

 | `bun preview`         | Preview your build locally, before deploying     |
 | `bun astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `bun astro -- --help` | Get help using the Astro CLI                     |

+## Limitations

+* Fetches weather data from hard coded dates
+* Client-side cache only (ie. slow first request)
+* Showing only plot/graph view (no table view)
+* Happy-path programming (not much error handling)

+## TODO

+* It would be nice to have a calendar picker to view historic data and not just last 3 days
+* NPolar data includes station data (ventilation status, battery voltage) that could be used (currently only showing placeholder icons.
+* Auto-update current conditions every minute
+* Graph features
+  - Zooming specific areas
+  - Picking which values to display (not just temp./humidity)